Breaking into Libraries – DLL Hijacking

 i686-w64-mingw32-gcc -shared -o opengl32.dll opengl32.c opengl32.def -s

 Once compiled, both legitimate and malicious DLL files should be copied into the directory where the KeePassXC binary resides.
-In this case, that directory is C:\Users\user\Desktop\KeePassXC-2.6.0-Win32-portable\KeePassXC-2.6.0-Win32
+In this case, that directory is C:\Users\user\Desktop\KeePassXC-2.6.0-Win32-portable\KeePassXC-2.6.0-Win32.

 After launching the application, the appearance of our message box confirms that the DLL hijacking was successful, and the malicious DLL executed alongside the legitimate one.
 The key takeaway here is that DLL hijacking itself is not inherently a vulnerability—it’s a technique exploited by adversaries to achieve code execution or escalate privileges.
-The real concern lies in writable directories within the %PATH%
+The real concern lies in writable directories within the %PATH%, as this allows malicious DLLs to be placed and executed.

-context.
+A practical scenario would involve discovering a misconfigured service (identified using tools like icacls) running under the NT AUTHORITY\SYSTEM context.
 In such cases, DLL hijacking can be leveraged for arbitrary code execution with elevated privileges.
 However, it’s crucial to carefully select the target DLL for hijacking, as attempting to hijack the wrong one could disrupt the runtime and cause issues in the environment.

 How can we prevent DLL hijacking ?

-- One of the most effective ways to prevent DLL hijacking is to always use absolute, fully qualified paths when loading DLLs, rather than relying on relative paths or just filenames.
+• One of the most effective ways to prevent DLL hijacking is to always use absolute, fully qualified paths when loading DLLs, rather than relying on relative paths or just filenames.
 This ensures that the application loads the intended, legitimate DLL from a trusted location, avoiding any potentially malicious or hijacked versions.

-- Developers can further protect their applications by restricting the directories from which DLLs can be loaded.
-By using
+• Developers can further protect their applications by restricting the directories from which DLLs can be loaded.
+By using SetDefaultDllDirectories and AddDllDirectory, one can control which folders the system searches for DLLs, thereby reducing the risk of loading malicious libraries from untrusted sources.

-.
-These flags allow developers to specify safe directories, such as system directories or the application’s own folder, from which the DLLs will be loaded. - Another security measure would be to ensure that all DLLs used by the application are digitally signed with a trusted certificate.
+• Another security measure would be to ensure that all DLLs used by the application are digitally signed with a trusted certificate.
 By signing DLLs, organisations can verify the authenticity and integrity of the library before loading it, significantly reducing the risk of loading malicious DLLs.

-- By default, Windows can load DLLs from the current working directory, which may pose a security risk.
-Safe DLL Search Mode modifies this behaviour by ensuring that system directories (like
+• By default, Windows can load DLLs from the current working directory, which may pose a security risk.
+Safe DLL Search Mode modifies this behaviour by ensuring that system directories (like C:\Windows\System32) are searched before the current working directory.

 End note